Divorce and Death in NJ

 The death of an ex-spouse who supports his or her ex-spouse or children through alimony or child support payments can be devastating to the financial well being of the family.
 For this reason, many divorce judgments require ex-spouses to obtain life insurance to ensure the continued payment of support in the event of a death.

 It is important to update any estate planning documents including wills and trusts in the event of a divorce to make your final intentions clear.
 Under New Jersey law, a surviving spouse (not ex-spouse) can receive an “elective share” of one-third of the estate of his or her spouse.
 The elective share means that a spouse cannot be disinherited, although the parties can agree to forego the elective share in a prenuptial agreement.

 Under New Jersey law, the elective share is not available to a surviving spouse if at the time of death the couple did not live together or ceased to cohabitate as husband and wife or have not been living in the same habitations as the result a of judgment of divorce from bed and board or under conditions which would have given rise to cause of action for divorce or nullity of marriage..
 The elective share is also therefore unavailable to an ex-spouse.

 New Jersey law presumes that the proper custody of a child is the surviving parent in the event of another parent’s death.
 In some cases, such as in the case of the surviving parent having abused, abandoned, or neglected the child, or criminal history or substance abuse history prevents the surviving parent from adequately caring for the child, the grandparents or other family members may seek custody of the child.

-If your ex-spouse has passed away and you have questions about how that will affect you, please call Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free 30 minute in office consultation.
+If your ex-spouse has passed away and you have questions about how that will affect you, please call Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free comprehensive in office consultation.